-The baseline profit rate for 2020/21 is 8.22 per cent (prior year: 7.63 per cent).
-This year's composite underlying rate of 8.23 per cent replaces the 2016/17 underlying rate of 6.44 per cent in the calculation of the three-year average which determines the SSRO's BPR recommendation.
-The other two underlying rates in the three-year average are 7.94 and 8.50 percent.
+The baseline profit rate for 2021/22 is 8.31 per cent (prior year: 8.22 per cent).
+This year's composite underlying rate of 8.19 per cent replaces the 2017/18 underlying rate of 7.94 per cent in the calculation of the three-year average which determines the SSRO's BPR recommendation.
+The other two underlying rates in the three-year average are 8.50 and 8.23 percent.

 The SSRO's approach is to use the most recent data available at the time of making its assessment in order to ensure its assessment is appropriate.
-The underlying rate assessment changes year-on-year in response to changes in the comparator group data.
-As shown in figure 1, it is the SSRO's assessment that the change this year reflects the changing economic conditions over time.
-The impact of a methodology change that removes small companies from the analysis; and the impact of companies joining or leaving the group due to the SSRO's company search process are broken down in Figure 1.
+The underlying rate assessment changes year-on-year in response to changes in the comparator group data, as shown in figure 1.